 One of my favourite photos and memories is this one, of Erika, her fiancé, myself and Daniel on a short road trip to the beautiful Cinque Terre region.
-It's a jaw-dropping place, with colourful villages clinging to a steep green coast above the crystal-clear Ligurian Sea, but that's not what made it so special.
+It’s a jaw-dropping place, with colourful villages clinging to a steep green coast above the crystal-clear Ligurian Sea, but that’s not what made it so special.
 It was the late-night chats, drinking wine and overlooking the hills of La Spezia.
-It was casual dinner at a “Sagra di Frutti di Mare”, a small local seafood festival we never would have known about had we been on our own.
-It was a road trip spent catching up on life at opposite sides of the earth.
+It was casual dinner at a “Sagra di Frutti di Mare”, a small local seafood festival we would never have known about had we been on our own.
+It was a road trip spent catching up on life on opposite sides of the earth.

 Across the Atlantic, we stayed in the Manhattan apartment of an old friend who took us to the most fabulous places: rooftop cocktail bars, an unforgettable Peruvian restaurant, and a smoky blues bar with a band who impressed my muso husband to no end.
 A road trip from there to Niagara Falls was an amazing experience – but the best part?
 Staying with Daniel’s uncle and his partner in their cottage on Lake Erie, who welcomed in not only the two of us but our friend – and the friend he brought with him, too.

 This people-focused travel brings with it another benefit.
 Even when we are at home, we broaden our horizons with visits from people around the globe – some we know, some who have been referred to us by mutual friends or family.
 We attempt to pay forward the hospitality and friendship we’ve received on our travels, but it’s also hugely enriching.
 We get to experience a little bit of the wider world without even leaving our couch, just by chatting to the visitors who come and stay – and we enjoy our own country even more with people to show it off to.

 Travelling can take you to some wonderful places; everybody knows that.
 However, it can take you to some wonderful people too, and those are the memories that last a lifetime.